31d4r/Raven/README.md

 3. Get intelligent responses based on your content
 4. Copy responses for later use

-### Managing Notes
-1. Scroll to the bottom of the right sidebar
-2. Click "+" to add a new note
-3. Enter title and content
-4. Notes are automatically saved and organized by date

 ## Project Structure

 The app creates this folder structure for each project: